-- Send a care package.
 Contact Operation Gratitude to find out how you can lift the spirits of new recruits, U.S. service members deployed overseas, and America’s wounded heroes.
 Packages contain snacks, toiletries, magazines, games, DVDs, and personal letters of appreciation.

-- Help a military spouse.
-Consider the many ways you can lend a hand to the spouse of a deployed service member.
-Offer to babysit, mow a lawn, paint a fence, pick up groceries, cook meals, or help drive children to afterschool activities.
+Consider the many ways your and your family can help lend a hand to the spouse of a deployed service member.
+Offer to mow their lawn, babysit, paint a fence, rake leaves, make home repairs, and make freezable meals.
 Taking on a few simple chores can really help lighten the load of a parent struggling to do the work of two people.

 National Military Appreciation Month is an ideal time to salute our American heroes and thank them for their sacrifices.
 Be sure to show your gratitude to our servicemen and servicewomen this month and every month of the year!

 RELATED BLOGS YOU MAY ALSO LIKE:

 ► Should I Join the Military After High School?